Judith Weir: Career

 The first of her works to be heard professionally was Where the Shining Trumpets Blow, given by the New Philharmonia in 1974.
 Before going to Cambridge Weir had a six-month period at the Massachusetts Institute of Technology learning about computer music and acoustics.
 Her work Campanile "in which a concertino core derived from Bach's Nun ist das Heil is framed by two Brahmsian elegies" won the first prize in the International Festival of Youth Orchestras in Aberdeen in 1974 where the jury included Aaron Copland.
-She won a Koussevitzky fellowship the following summer resulting in several compositions including what "she consider[ed] her true opus 1", Out of the Air.
+She won a Koussevitzky Fellowship studying with Gunther Schuller at Tanglewood the following summer which resulted in several compositions including what "she consider[ed] her true opus 1", Out of the Air.
 In early 1976 she won the Greater London Arts Association young musicians' composition award.

 From 1976 to 1979 Weir was the Composer-in-Residence with the Southern Arts Association in southern England, where she ran courses for children and adults and took part in artistic projects.
-She lectured at Glasgow University from 1979 to 1982, and similarly from 1983 to 1985 at Trinity College, Cambridge.
+She lectured at Glasgow University as a Cramb Fellow from 1979 to 1982, and similarly was a creative arts fellow from 1983 to 1985 at Trinity College, Cambridge.
+At the Royal Scottish Academy of Music and Drama, Glasgow, Weir served as Guinness composer-in-residence from 1988 to 1991.
+She held the post of Composer in Association for the City of Birmingham Symphony Orchestra from 1995 to 1998.
 From 1995 to 2000, she was Artistic Director of the Spitalfields Festival in London.
-She held the post of Composer in Association for the City of Birmingham Symphony Orchestra from 1995 to 1998.